 Also, choosing to import the image as black and white rather than the grayscale option will use less memory.

-PDF's, for example, will have upwards of 7000 DPI, and, remember, PlanSwift's standard is 200 for conversion, so even though it's converted at 200, the original image could be too large still.
+PDF's can have upwards of 7000 DPI, and PlanSwift's standard is 200 DPI for conversion, so even though an image is converted at 200, the original image could still be too large.

 The fix for this is to reprint the PDF with a PDF printer like Adobe or CutePDF Writer.
 (CutePDF Writer can be found here.)

-In the printer settings, go to Properties then Advanced and choose to reprint at a lower DPI; a lot of times the lowest DPI (72) is a perfectly clear image and will import with no problems.
+In the printer settings, go to Properties then Advanced and choose to reprint at a lower DPI; a lot of times the lowest DPI (72) will provide a perfectly clear image and will then import with no problems.

-If those two solutions didn't work, then it might be a problem with the PDF, so asking the sender to resend could be the fastest way to fix it.
+If the first two solutions don't resolve the issue, then it might be a problem with the PDF, so asking the sender to resend could be the fastest way to fix it.